Dr. Alan Jacobson, Psy.D. – Licensed Clinical Psychologist

 I have lived in the Boston area my whole life and am raising four children.
 I am deeply involved in my community, providing everything from youth sports coaching to parent and teacher workshops.
 I have done a great deal of volunteer work in psychology and human services, including being on several Boards of Directors of non-profits.
 I stay quite active, being involved in various sports leagues.

 My higher education started at Tufts University, where I was a Child Study major, and then I went to The University of Hartford for my master’s and doctorate.
 More recently, I got my MBA at UMass.
 Before returning to practice full-time, I was in executive leadership roles, and I still do a lot of consulting in the healthcare field.
-Throughout all of this, I have maintained my private practice, though it was sometimes quite small.
+Throughout all of this, I have maintained my private practice, though it was sometimes smaller than it is now.

 My qualifications